-Hopkins Homes is the kind of housebuilder the government wants to know about, according to executive chairman James Hopkins.
-This is because, he explains, the company is a medium sized housebuilder that is growing rapidly while remaining steadfast to its good design prinicples.
+Hopkins Homes is the kind of housebuilder the government wants to know about, according to Managing Director Lee Barnard.
+This is because, he explains, the company is a medium sized housebuilder that is growing rapidly while remaining steadfast to its good design principles.

-The govenment chose Alconbury Weald, a vast Urban & Civic scheme of which Hopkins is a part, to launch Homes England – the rebranded Homes and Communities Agency, in January.
-James Hopkins is, naturally, pleased with this.
+The government chose Alconbury Weald, a vast Urban & Civic scheme of which Hopkins Homes is a part, to launch Homes England – the rebranded Homes and Communities Agency, in January.
+Lee Barnard is, naturally, pleased with this.
 His properties are also prime place at the front of the site, introducing the development.

 “Good design is our ethos.
 We’re not just about numbers and profits although of course we want to be profitable.
 We get out of bed always passionate about design; we want to be better than the average box.”
 Good design need not be costly, he insists.
 It is a matter of assembling the right materials in the right way.
 “It’s about proportions – wooden windows and the brick to window ratio.
 It doesn’t have to cost more to get these things right, but by investing in quality materials we can create homes which will look good and stand the test of time.
 It’s not complicated to build a house and make it look better.”